How to Support Nervous System? Anti-Anxiety Nootropics

 For more than a quarter of a century, the so-called nootropic drugs have been used in medical practice.
-These substances have an effect on the main neurotransmitter systems and the metabolism of brain neurons, improve memory, have a neuroprotective effect, and increase the resistance of the central nervous system to damaging influences.
-In recent years, research related to the search and study of the mechanism of action of new and existing nootropic drugs has been rapidly growing.
+These substances have an effect on the main neurotransmitter systems and the metabolism of brain neurons.
+They improve memory, have a neuroprotective effect, and increase the resistance of the central nervous system to damaging influences.

 Due to the wide spectrum of therapeutic activity and extremely low toxicity, nootropics have become very widespread in various fields of medicine.
 Statistical studies have shown that nootropics are taken by a third of the adult population of Europe and Japan.
 In this connection, some authors believe that they can reasonably be attributed to the group of vital drugs .